 What about a “walking epidural”?

-I have heard much about this magical “walking epidural” but I have yet to hear of a doctor who’s ever done one or recommends them.
+I have heard a lot about this magical “walking epidural” but I have yet to hear of a doctor who’s ever done one or recommends them.

 Epidurals do require extra monitoring of you and your baby, I can’t imagine having a patient walking the halls with them.
 Also, if you were able to walk, you would likely be also feeling all of your pain (which seems to negate the reason you have an epidural).